green-fox-academy/auware-cs-training/days/Day-4.md

 - What's a BindingSource?
 - What's the difference between simple binding vs list-based binding?
 - What is change notification?
+- What is one-time, one-way and two-way data binding?

 ### Data Grid